-Have you ever felt jaw and tooth pain and headache when you wake up in the morning?
-Do you know what the cause is?
-Some people are very restless during sleep and unconsciously and strongly clench their teeth, which causes severe pain in the mentioned areas in the morning.
-This action is called bruxism.
+Have you ever felt jaw, tooth pain, and headache when you wake up in the morning?
+Within this article, will be information regarding this topic, and more.
+Many people are immensely restless during sleep, and later on unconsciously and strongly clench their teeth.
+This causes severe pain in the mentioned areas in the morning.
+This action is called Bruxism.

-Bruxism refers to the habit of grinding and clenching the teeth usually during sleep, such that it may even wake up the people around.
-In such condition, the teeth wear down and become flat and chipped.
+Bruxism refers to the habit of grinding, and clenching the teeth often during sleep.
+It has gotten to cases, where it may even wake up the people around.
+In such conditions, the teeth will wear down, and become flat & chipped.

-In dentistry, bruxism is defined as the excessive jaw clenching and teeth grinding, which is usually accompanied by an annoying sound.
-This disorder often happens at night and greatly damage the teeth.
-Bruxism occurs unconsciously, so that people are unaware that they grind their teeth.
+This disorder often happens at night and greatly damages the teeth.
+What’s the worst thing about it is bruxism occurs unconsciously.
+This means that people are unaware that they grind their teeth.

 Given that bruxism occurs unconsciously, other people may recognize it.
-However, it could also be diagnosed based on its consequences, e.g., severe bruxism damages tooth enamel, which leads to other problems such as tooth sensitivity and fracture.
-Moreover, bruxism could cause headache, toothache, tooth looseness, gum recession, neck pain, earache, etc.
+However, it could also be diagnosed based on its consequences, e.g., severe bruxism damages tooth enamel.
+However, damages such as tooth enamel leads to other problems such as tooth sensitivity and fracture.
+Moreover, bruxism may cause headaches, toothaches, tooth looseness, gum recession, neck pain, earache, etc.

 At what age does bruxism start?

-Bruxism could be observed both among children and adults.
-However, it is more prevalent among children and usually disappears by the age of 10 years old.
-This disorder occurs among adults aged 20-40 years old and its incidence decreases with increasing age.
+For all ages bruxism is a problem, and is not specified on a specific age-range.
+However, it is more common among children and often disappears by the age of 10 years old.
+At older ages, it commonly occurs among adults aged 20-40 years old, and its incidence decreases with increasing age.
 Bruxism may start at the age of 3 years old and last until the end of life.
-Bruxism could occur among children, even when they have deciduous teeth.
+The type of teeth, no matter if ruined or beautiful, may still get the disease.
+For children, it may also occur if they have deciduous teeth.

+It often occurs due to psychological factors such as severe stress and anxiety at critical stages of life.
 Bruxism could be caused by crooked or missing teeth and presence of extra teeth.
-However, it usually occurs due to psychological factors such as severe stress and anxiety at critical stages of life.
-Some people experience severe anxiety and stress in situations such as marriage, childbirth, work pressure, etc. and unconsciously clench their teeth.
+However, it Some people experience severe anxiety and stress in situations such as marriage, childbirth, work pressure, etc. and unconsciously clench their teeth.
 Moreover, negative feelings as well as life and family problems could cause bruxism.
 In this case, it is recommended to share the problems with trusted specialists and seek advice from them.
-This could greatly reduce the mental pressure.
+This could greatly reduce mental pressure.

 Bruxism is a prevalent phenomenon in childhood which is considered as a sleep disorder occurring in one of the stages of deep sleep.
-This disorder mostly begins between the ages of 3 and 5 years old and, in some cases, there is a family history.
+This disorder often begins between the young ages of 3 and 5 years old.
+However, in multiple cases there is a biological effect with family history.

-TMJ disorder and pain have different manifestations at different ages, e.g., this disorder is accompanied by tooth loss among the elderly, while it mainly occurs as a result of psychological and emotional stress at the young age.
+TMJ disorder and pain have different manifestations at different ages, e.g. This disorder is accompanied by tooth loss among the elderly, while it mainly occurs as a result of psychological and emotional stress at a young age.
 In all cases, this disorder affects the nervous system associated with the masticatory system and teeth, followed by incidence of bruxism.

 In the past, there was a direct correlation between parasitic infestation and bruxism among children.
 Later, studies found no correlation between parasites and bruxism.
 However, it was stated it is worth examining parasitic infestation.
 Some orthodontists argue that malocclusion of the upper and lower teeth and premature contact could lead to bruxism among some adults.

-Bruxism has many complications including tooth enamel loss, tooth sensitivity and jaw disorders.
+Bruxism has many complications including tooth enamel loss, tooth sensitivity, and jaw disorders.
 People with bruxism often get a severe headache and earache.
-In some cases, bruxism could cause the teeth to decay, fracture, loosen and fall out.
-Severe toothache, neck pain, hearing problems, tooth erosion, jaw pain and insomnia are among the other complications.
-Although bruxism usually occurs during sleep, grinding and gnashing the teeth during the day is also common.
-Constant bruxism may cause recession of the gums and bones supporting them in the mouth, resulting in fractured and chipped enamel and tooth sensitivity.
+In some cases, bruxism causes the teeth to decay, fracture, loosen and fall out.
+Severe toothache, neck pain, hearing problems, tooth erosion, jaw pain, and insomnia are among the other complications.
+Although bruxism commonly occurs during sleep, grinding and gnashing the teeth during the day is also common.
+Constant bruxism may cause recession of the gums and bones supporting them in the mouth.
+This results in fractured, chipped enamel, and tooth sensitivity.
 Moreover, bruxism could cause stiffness of the masticatory muscles of the jaw, earache due to the jaw muscle contraction (the origin of this problem is not in the ear), heavy headache in the morning, chewing and traumatizing by pressure inside the cheek, nervous headache, jaw pain or chronic facial pain in the morning, TMJ disorders (this joint is located in front of the ear and could be touched by opening and closing the mouth) and restricted mouth opening (RMO).

 Methods of Bruxism treatment

-Pharmacotherapy, psychotherapy, changing sleeping position, occlusal correction, etc. have been suggested to treat bruxism.
-Bruxism usually goes away over time if it is a habit.
-If bruxism is due to improper occlusion of the teeth, the orthodontist could resolve it.
+The methods often suggested for the treatment of bruxism include some of the following Pharmacotherapy, psychotherapy, changing sleeping position, and occlusal correction.
+Bruxism often goes away over time if it’s a habit.
+If bruxism is due to improper occlusion of the teeth, the orthodontist may resolve it.
 In very severe cases, when the surface of the teeth leads to the increased sensitivity or inability to chew properly, crowns that completely cover the chewing surface of the teeth are used.